-- A. Members may obtain an application from their DSSS. - B. The application must be completed and sent to the DSSS along with a letter of recommendation from an SEB member, a Director, or an instructor who has worked with the applicant or the applicant's Regional executive. - C. After the Steward receives the completed application, he or she will forward it to the RSD for distribution to the SSC.
+- A. Members may obtain an application from their DSSS. - B. The application must be completed and sent to the DSSS along with a letter of recommendation from an SEB member, a Director, or an instructor who has worked with the applicant or the applicant's Regional executive. - C. After the Steward receives the completed application, he or she will forward it to the SD for distribution to the SSC.
 The SSC will approve/deny the application based on the following criteria: - The applicant must have at least two years experience as a licensed SSS. - 2.
-For Solo I, the applicant must have at least four years experience in the Solo I Program - 3.
-For Solo II, the applicant must have officiated as a SSS in at least five events in the past two years. - 4.
-The applicant must have received a positive letter of recommendation from their DSSS.
+For Solo, the applicant must have officiated as a SSS in at least five events in the past two years. - The applicant must have received a positive letter of recommendation from their DSSS.